TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

 ### Radarr, Readarr and Lidarr

-Radarr, Readarr and Lidarr supports Discord Notifier native so that's a easy one to add.
+Radarr, Readarr and Lidarr supports Discord Notifier natively so that's an easy one to add.

 `Settings` => `Connect` => click on ![image-20201108174654550.png](images/image-20201108174654550.png) and select `Discord Notifier` add your API key and you're done.